The Patriots Win the Super Bowl

 It was the greatest comeback of Super Bowl history, and President Donald Trump called it.
-No team had ever recovered from more than 10 points down, but the New England Patriots did, and they beat the Atlanta Falcons in Sunday’s game 34 to 28.
+No team had ever recovered from more than 10 points down, but the New England Patriots did, and they beat the Atlanta Falcons 34 to 28.
 The Patriots trailed nearly the entire game, and by the second half they were being written off as lost causes, but the Patriots would prove it only counts how you finish.

 The game was a matchup of one of the highest-scoring teams, Atlanta, versus one that had allowed the fewest points, New England.
 The Patriots have been to the Super Bowl more times than any other team in franchise history—nine times, with seven of those since head coach Bill Belichick and quarterback Tom Brady arrived in 2000.
 For Atlanta, it was their second-ever Super Bowl appearance, and they had never won.
 But they had dominated through much of the season, and that momentum began with the coin toss.

 Former-President George H.W.
-Bush was pushed onto the field in a wheelchair alongside his his wife, Barbara, who have both have been in-and-out of the hospital lately with health problems.
+Bush was pushed onto the field in a wheelchair alongside his his wife, Barbara, who have both been in-and-out of the hospital lately with health problems.
 Bush flipped the coin onto the grass, and after a short roll it came up tails—the Falcons had won the toss, deferring their decision to the second half.
 The game got underway at 6:37 p.m., with the Falcons kicking off to the Patriots.

 Before the game started, President Donald Trump predicted the Patriots would win.
 Trump is close friends with both Belichick and Brady, and he referred to the Falcons only as “ the other team.”
 In an interview with Bill O’Reilly, who pressed him to make a prediction, Trump said: